 With this division of responsibilities, everyone – from those who knew the project thoroughly to those who only coloured in the buttons – felt sure that the developer would eventually take care of every problem, as he or she simply had no other choice.
 At the end of the production chain, developers get to deal with all the bugs.
 It is hardly a surprise that programmers nowadays look down on UX/UI designers, information architects, and managers as nuisances that seemingly have no other purpose than to get in the way of real work.

 These occupations have drawn closer to each other in recent years.
 Development connects with UX, and UI with front-end.
-The convergence is facilitated, among other factors, by the digital design systems, storybooks built to front-end development guidelines, and advanced toolkits such Figma, Sketch, InVision Studio, and others.
+The convergence is facilitated, among other factors, by digital design systems, storybooks built to front-end development guidelines, and advanced toolkits such as Figma, Sketch, InVision Studio, and others.